-Consolation for Jesus and Emotion with Science and Technology
+Consolation for Jesus with Science and Technology

 Expressing concern about the status of Jesus and emotion, Vblogger has written some additional thoughts about Mormon Transhumanism.
 I welcome the opportunity to respond to some of those thoughts, and hope Vblogger will continue to probe.

 Vblogger: “At the same time, he admits that science does not describe a means for all persons to be resurrected, even though he agrees that universal resurrection is a requirement in LDS doctrine.”